 Svenja joined the Sala Lab in the fall of 2017 as a Master’s student the School of Sustainability.
 With a background in high school science education and a B.S. in Conservation Ecology from New Mexico State University, she is excited to be learning more about ecosystem responses to climate change.

 Courtney will be joining the Sala Lab in the fall of 2018 as a Ph.D. student in the ELS program.
 She is interested in studying biogeochemical interactions between nutrients, plants, soils, and water availability in drylands.
-Courtney is currently the Sala Lab manager and works on a variety of field and laboratory projects.
+Courtney is currently the Sala Lab manager and works on a variety of projects.
 A current project of hers focuses on multi-year rainfall manipulation effects on grass and shrub phenology.
 Before joining the Sala Lab, she received her MSc from Arizona State University, where she investigated the ecological stoichiometry and physiological responses of three Daphnia species to phosphorus-enriched lake seston, and her BSc from the University of Notre Dame.

 Sam is starting in the Sala lab in the fall of 2018 as a PhD student in Environment and Life Sciences.
 Sam studies how climate, soil water, and disturbance control plant diversity and functional type abundance in dryland plant communities.
 With the Sala lab, Sam will be collaborating on a new multi-year drought manipulation study in three dryland ecosystems across the American West.
 His Master’s work in big sagebrush ecosystems explored how climate, ecohydrology, and disturbance affects plants diversity, and how livestock grazing changes plant communities over time.
 Sam received his MESc from Yale University and his BS from the University of Tennessee.

 Visiting Ph.D.
 Student